Free Guide

 5 Things You Need to Hear if You’re the Cycle Breaker in Your Family

 Being the cycle breaker in a dysfunctional family is both powerful and painful.
-You’re not just choosing to do things differently—you’re rewriting an entire emotional legacy.
-One that may include surviving a borderline parent, navigating the manipulation of a toxic mom, or learning how to set boundaries with emotionally immature parents who never learned to meet your needs.
+You’re not just choosing to do things differently, you’re rewriting an entire emotional legacy that spans generations.

 1. You’re Not Crazy

 But listen carefully: you are not crazy.
 You’re just refusing to play pretend.
 The dysfunction was always there.
-You’re just the first one brave enough to stop pretending everything was fine when it absolutely was not fine.
+You’re just the first one brave enough to stop pretending everything was fine when it absolutely wasn't.

 2. You Were Never Meant to Parent Your Parents